Pace count beads

-Pace count beads or ranger beads are a manual counting tool used to keep track of distance traveled through a pace count.
+Pace count beads, pacer beads or ranger beads are a manual counting tool used to keep track of distance traveled through a pace count.
 It is used in military land navigation or orienteering.
+Stringed beads found at stoneage sites in Africa may have been used for pace counting, and modified Japamala have been used to keep pace.
 A typical example for military use is keeping track of distance traveled during a foot patrol.

 Description

-The tool is usually constructed using a set of 13 beads on a length of cord.
+The tool is usually constructed using a set of about 13 beads on a length of cord.
 The beads are divided into two sections, separated by a knot.
-Nine beads are used in the lower section, and four or more beads are used in the upper section.
+Nine beads are used in the lower section, and four (or in some cases more) beads are used in the upper section.
 There is often a loop in the upper end, making it possible to attach the tool to the user's gear with a simple Larks head hitch.

 Usage

-There are two ways to use the beads.
-One is to represent the paces the user has walked, while the other is to represent the distance walked.
-Both methods requires the user to know the relationship between the paces walked and the distance travelled.
+The beads can be used to count paces or a distance calculated from the number of paces.
+Both methods require the user to know the relationship between the paces walked, and the distance traveled.
+There are two main ways to use the beads.
+One is to represent the distance a person has walked, and the other is to represent the distance they need to walk.
+In the latter, beads may be used to count down the distance to a destination.

 Counting paces

 As users walk, they typically slide one bead on the cord for every ten paces taken.
 On the tenth pace, the user slides a bead in the lower section towards the knot.
 After the 90th pace, all nine beads are against the knot.
 On the 100th pace, all nine beads in the lower section are returned away from the knot, and a bead from the upper section is slid upwards, away from the knot.

-In this manner, the user calculates distance traveled by keeping track of paces taken.
-To use this method, the user must know the length of their pace to accurately calculate distance traveled.
-Also, the number of paces to be walked must be precalculated (example: 2,112 paces= one mile, based on 30 inch pace) and then the distance traveled has to be calculated from the walked paces.
+In this manner, the user calculates the distance traveled by keeping track of the paces taken.
+To use this method, the user must know the length of their pace to calculate the distance accurately traveled.
+Also, the number of paces to be walked must be precalculated (example: 2,112 paces= one mile, based on a 30-inch pace), and then the distance traveled has to be calculated from the walked paces.